Project Structure

 - One primary export per file: Each file should export one main resource

-- Group related functionality: Keep related agents in the same graph file
+- Group related functionality: Keep related Sub Agents in the same Agent file

-- Separate concerns: Keep tools, data components, and graphs in separate directories
+- Separate concerns: Keep tools, data components, and agents in separate directories

 - Environment isolation: Use separate files for different environments